john-science/data_science_by_example/examples/6_reading_csv/RESULTS.md

 We will want to test files with various properties:

 * **File Type**: simple CSV, fixed format
-* **Data Types**: just floats, floats and ints, numbers and strings, or just strings
 * **Number of Columns**: 5, 10, 50, 100, 200
 * **File Size (MB)**: 1, 5, 10, 50, 100, 200

-This gives us a grand total of 240 different files to test.
+This gives us a grand total of 60 different files to test.

 #### Reading Method